-Breast Augmentation has been the #1 cosmetic surgery procedure since 2006.
-Breast augmentation or “augmentation mammoplasty” is the cosmetic surgery term to increase the size, alter the shape and texture of a woman’s breasts.
+Breast augmentation has been the number one cosmetic surgery procedure since 2006.
+Breast augmentation or “augmentation mammoplasty” is the cosmetic surgery term to increase the size and alter the shape and texture of a woman’s breasts.

 - Size – Are you hoping for a more robust difference or a more subtle change to enhance your breasts?

 - Shape – Do you prefer a more rounded shape or are you hoping for a more natural curve and contour?

 Visualize Your Results With Our Vectra 3-D Machine!

 Vectra 3-D has revolutionized the way women decide on their size, projection and type of breast implants.

 This new medical imaging technology allows you to envision what your breast enhancement can look like before your surgery.

 Vectra 3-D’s state-of-the-art technology captures razor sharp details with high resolution color.
 The innovative lighting automatically adjusts for premium breast imaging.

 Helps You Decide Which Breast Implants are Right for You

 It also helps you visualize (according to your body structure) which breast implant size and profile will give you the most beautiful outcome.